alephgamma/RHCA-study-notes/3_EX280_study_notes.md

 ## 3. Role-Based Access and Groups

 ### Task
-Create roles, groups and manage users
+Create projects, groups and manage users with the respective roles

 ### Requirements
 * Grant the user `manager` the cluster-role `cluster-admin`